 " Intergenerational Changemakers on Water"

 This event was about Youth Engagement and Education.
 It was collaboratively organized by the Dutch Ministry of Infrastructure and Water, YEP Programmes, Wetskills, Wavemakers, and the Valuing Water Initiative.
 As a YEPer I had the chance to elaborate on how the Myers–Briggs Type Indicator (MBTI) helps me for personal development, enlightening the attendees not privy to the subject area.
-This event also allowed me a great chance of meeting other young people and share ideas on how we can contribute to accelerating achieving Sustainable Development Goal (SDG) 6.
+This event also allowed me a great chance to meet other young people and share ideas on how we can contribute to accelerating achieving Sustainable Development Goal (SDG) 6.

 How small investments in operations and maintenance can accelerate the impact of good governance.

 This event comprised a breakfast session on a boat.
-We had Blue Deal partners and development banks joining the session which its aim was to facilitate a discussion on how to bridge the gap between the needs and the available funding for Operations and Maintenance (O&M) recognizing that better O&M is crucial for water security for all.
+We had Blue Deal partners and development banks joining the session which aimed to facilitate a discussion on how to bridge the gap between the needs and the available funding for Operations and Maintenance (O&M) recognizing that better O&M is crucial for water security for all.
 The desired outcome was a commonly defined pathway towards more investment in O&M, supported by better financial sustainability and stronger governance of water authorities in emerging markets.
 Eswatini prepared their case on the need for financial support in O&M areas through a short video message that was shared with attendees.
 I attended the event to be a strong and supporting voice for Eswatini and continued to emphasize the significant need for funding for O&M. The boat setup allowed interaction with different stakeholders including representatives from development banks willing to take the conversation further and make commitments to assist in the subject matter.
 The event was for that reason considered a huge success.

 Forget about SDG6 without strong water management organizations

 At this event that was collaboratively organized by WWX, GIZ/BlueDeal/UNGWOPA the expected outcome included commitments to capacitate and finance professional climate-resilient water service organizations.
 As a panelist, the overarching message to convey was that it is local water and sanitation service providers and water (catchment, planning, management) authorities that are at the forefront of the action.
-Their work is paramount to SDG 6s’ overall goal of ensuring water and sanitation are available and sustainably managed for all, therefore the importance to come together to solve local organizations’ problems to be able to accelerate their mandates to achieve SDG-6 with less cost and greater sustainability.
-Peer operators and authorities need to be better connected with one another and with supporting organizations, for knowledge sharing, financing, and mentorship to accelerate the urgently needed shifts.
+Their work is paramount to SDG 6’s overall goal of ensuring water and sanitation are available and sustainably managed for all, therefore the important to come together to solve local organizations’ problems to be able to accelerate their mandates to achieve SDG-6 with less cost and greater sustainability.
+Peer operators and authorities need to be better connected and with supporting organizations, for knowledge sharing, financing, and mentorship to accelerate the urgently needed shifts.

 Conclusion

 The trip was very fruitful for me.
 It helped me grow as a person in terms of networking and approaching people.
 I watched closely the members of the Blue Deal delegates in management positions organize the Blue Deal events, bringing stakeholders on board to make commitments, pledges, and support to address issues of water.
-I had to speak publicly as a panelist which continue to help me articulate myself better and better.
+I had to speak publicly as a panelist which continued to help me articulate myself better and better.
 I got a chance to voice my opinions, representing the youth, my organization, my country, YEP Programmes, and the Blue Deal which is huge.
 It was also lovely seeing New York for the first time.

 Gcinile L. Dlamini